And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plane.

 But if some journalists suggest it and it doesn't go anywhere, so what?

-Journalist writes another column the next day, no big deal.
+Journalist writes another column the next day.

-I think the guy who might have mentioned doubling troops first was the uh ex-Secretary of Defense, or the uh uh uh not Secretary of Defense, but he was the chairman of the Joint Chiefs, John Shali Kashvili.
+In fact, I actually think, and we have to look this up, I think the guy who might have mentioned doubling troops first was the ex-Secretary of Defense, or the not Secretary of Defense, but he was the chairman of the Joint Chiefs, John Shaley Kashvili.

-I think Joe Biden, a bunch of people dumped on it.
+And Wesley Clark, I think Joe Biden, a bunch of people dumped on it.

-But all of a sudden now it's back.
+But all of a sudden, now it's back.

-And all I'm saying is let's let's see now uh what what happens uh if if this becomes the new clamor in Washington to fix what's wrong with Iraq, because you have to understand there's a foundation for this claim.
+And all I'm saying is, let's see now what happens if this becomes the new clamor in Washington to fix what's wrong with Iraq.

 The foundation for this suggestion we need to double the troops is we are losing.